dwightjack/grunt-email-boilerplate/README.md

 ###Tasks Customization

-See `grunt.js` source for more options and customizations.
+See `Gruntfile.js` source for more options and customizations.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
 v0.1.4
-	- compatibility with grunt 0.4+
+	- compatibility with grunt 0.4+ and contrib plugins

 v0.1.3
 	- removed a couple of unneeded deps.
 Optimized `server` and `render` tasks